IMB11/Codex/README.md

 I am not breaking it because the wiki is not being distributed with the mod.
 The user must provide a URL or select from preset URLs to download a pre-processed JSON file of item descriptions, and other configuration.

-No wiki content is being distributed AT ALL.
+No wiki content is being distributed AT ALL in the jar file - meaning the license currently used is valid.

+***Why ARR?***

+It's not done ;p

 ***Is this an REI replacement?***